Prolegomena to Any Future Metaphysics: Part two of the main transcendental problem. How is pure natural science possible?

 § 21.
 In general, judgments about any perception whatsoever have the following forms:

 In general concepts abstracted from any perceptions whatsoever have the following forms:

 Universal scientific principles, about any and all natural phenomena whatsoever, have the following forms:

 § 21a.
 This Prolegomena is a critique of the understanding and it discusses the form and content of experience.
 It is not an empirical psychology that is concerned with the origin of experience.
 Experience consists of sense perceptions, judgments of perception, and judgments of experience.
 A judgment of experience includes what experience in general contains.
 This kind of judgment results when a sense perception and a judgment of perception are unified by a concept that makes the judgment necessary and valid for all perceivers.

 § 22.
 The senses intuit.
 The understanding thinks, or judges.
 Experience is generated when a concept of the understanding is added to a sense perception.
 The pure concepts of the understanding are concepts under which all sense perceptions must be subsumed [subsumirt] before they can be used in judgments of experience.
 A synthesis of perception then becomes necessary, universally valid, and representative of an experienced object.

 § 23.
-Pure a priori principles of possible experience bring [bringen unter] mere phenomenal appearances under pure concepts of the understanding.
+Pure a priori principles of possible experience bring mere phenomenal appearances under pure concepts of the understanding.
 This makes the empirical judgment valid in reference to an external object.
 These principles are universal laws of nature which are known before any experience.
 This solves the second question "How is the pure science of nature possible?".
 A logical system consists of the forms of all judgments in general.
 A transcendental system is made up of the pure concepts which are the conditions of all synthetical, necessary judgments.
 A physical system, which is a universal and pure science of nature, contains pure principles of all possible experience.

 § 24.
 The first physical principle of pure understanding subsumes all spatial and temporal phenomenal appearances under the concept of quantity.
 All appearances are extensive magnitudes.
 It is the principle of the axioms of intuition.

 The second physical principle subsumes sensation under the concept of quality.
 All sensations exhibit a degree, or intensive magnitude, of sensed reality.
 This is the principle of the anticipations of perception.

 § 25.
 In order for a relationship between appearances to be valid as an objective experience, it must be formulated in accordance with an a priori concept.
 The concepts of substance/accident, cause/effect, and action/reaction (community) constitute a priori principles that turn subjective appearances into objective experiences.
 The concept of substance relates appearances to existence.
 The concepts of cause and community relate appearances to other appearances.
-The principles that are made of these concepts are the real, dynamical [ Newtonian ] laws of nature.
+The principles that are made of these concepts are the real, dynamical [Newtonian] laws of nature.